kajott/adventofcode/PythonCodeGolfHints.md

 ## Don't use `pass`

 Sometimes a loop with an empty body is required.
 Instead of using `pass` as intended, just writing `0` works just as fine.
 This even works with empty (i.e. pure data) classes.

+## Don't use `defaultdict`

+There's no denying that the `defaultdict` class in the `collections` module is genuinely useful.
+However, it comes at a high cost, because the identifiers are awkwardly long.
+As long as the `defaultdict` is only used to provide immutable default values (like integers or strings), it's often shorter to just use the `.get()` method with a suitable default when reading.
+More than 4 or 5 of such accesses (depending on context) are required to make the import and use of `defaultdict` worthwhile.